milgrim2023/human-speed/_posts/2025-06-16-Tern-GSD-for-sale.md

 tags: Bike ForSale
 ---
 ## Time to say goodbye
 Well, it's time to say goodbye to my beloved Tern GSD.
-She was a great car replacement whilst I was still working.
-She helped me get to work ([12 miles each way]({{site-url}}/blog/2025/01/favourite-work/)) a few times a week, always within +/- 5 minutes.
+The bike was a great car replacement whilst I was still working.
+The GSD helped me get to work ([12 miles each way]({{site-url}}/blog/2025/01/favourite-work/)) a few times a week, always within +/- 5 minutes.
 Thanks to the electric motor, this was without regard to wind direction, my fitness, or how tired I was that day.

 ![]({{ site.baseurl }}/images/bikesale-77.jpg)

-She competes well in the [#carryshitolympics](https://www.mas.to/tags/carryshitolympics), and with the big bucket bags is incredibly easy to load, and easy to keep contents dry/safe when the roll-top is engaged.
-Her party trick of standing upright for storage saved space in the garage, and on the train she's only as long as a normal bike.
+The Tern competes extremely well in the [#carryshitolympics](https://www.mas.to/tags/carryshitolympics).
+With the big bucket bags the bike is incredibly easy to load, and simple to keep contents dry/safe when the roll-top is engaged.
+The party trick of standing upright for storage saved space in the garage, and on the train it is only as long as a normal bike.
 Maintenance has been easy with the belt drive and Enviolo hub gear.

-Wait, do I really want to sell her? [\*](#yes)
+Wait, do I really want to sell this magnificent machine? [\*](#yes)

 Enough of the eulogy, here are the details.
-There are photos below, but if you want to zoom in to higher resolution images then please go [here][photos].
+There are photos below, but if you want to zoom in to higher resolution images then please find them [here][photos].

-With the dual batteries and other accessories I'm looking for ~£3750 and am open to offers from families who can make good use of her.
+With the dual batteries and other accessories I'm looking for ~£3750 and am open to offers from families who can make good use of a GSD.

 ## 2023 Tern GSD S00